-d.
-Procedures
+- d.
+Procedures - i.

-i.
 Expedited proceedings

 The Temporary Measures hearing is an expedited proceeding to quickly resolve whether sufficient evidence exists to satisfy the arbitrator that the temporary relief requested is appropriate based on the known facts and circumstances of the case at the time of the hearing.
+The Temporary Measures hearing is not intended to be the hearing necessary to finally resolve whether the Respondent has committed a violation or what the appropriate sanctions should be if a violation is found to have occurred.